UmerSalimKhan/LLM-Chat-AI-TOOL/README.md

 ### Tiny LLAMA Implementation:

 At the core of this project is the **Tiny LLAMA** model, which is a lightweight yet efficient variant of large language models.
 Despite being smaller in size, Tiny LLAMA is designed to perform with high accuracy and speed, making it ideal for real-time applications.
-(In-depth details about Tiny LLAMA can be found in the 100-line implementation code provided within the project.)

 ### Features of the Project: